-During the year under review, the six members of the Committee were: Mr Josua Malherbe (Chairman); Mr Maître Jean-Blaise Clay Brendish: Eckert; Mr Ruggero Magnoni; Dr Vesna Nevistic; and Mr Guillaume Pictet.
+During the year under review, the six members of the Audit Committee were: Mr Josua Malherbe (Chairman); Mr Clay Brendish; Maître Jean-Blaise Eckert; Mr Ruggero Magnoni; Dr Vesna Nevistic; and Mr Guillaume Pictet.
 The members are all non-executive directors and, without exception, independent in character and judgment.

 Meetings of the Committee are held at least three times per annum and have a typical duration of half a day.
-During the year under review, four meetings took place.
-The Chief Finance Officer attended all meetings.
-The Head of Internal Audit and representatives of PricewaterhouseCoopers SA, the Group's external auditor, attended three meetings.
-The Committee has met in camera with the internal auditor and the external auditor during each of these three meetings.
-Further, other managers have also been invited to attend these three meetings.
+During the year under review, three meetings took place.
+The Chief Finance Officer, the of Internal Audit and representatives PricewaterhouseCoopers SA, the Group's external auditor, attended all three meetings.
+The Committee has met in camera with the internal auditor during each of these three meetings.
+Other managers have been invited to attend these three meetings.